Warehouse Racking Awareness

 Key Hazards

-- Falling materials stored overhead
+- Unstable pallets or materials stored overhead

 2–3 Minute Talk Script